Japan FM to visit China amid friction over detained Japanese | Law-Order

 The latest friction between the two sides is over China's detention of an employee of the Japanese pharmaceutical company Astellas Pharma earlier this month on suspicion of spying.
 Japan's government has demanded his release and an explanation.

 China's Foreign Ministry said the Japanese citizen was suspected of “engaging in espionage activities in violation of the criminal law ... and the Anti-Espionage Law of the People's Republic of China.''
-Beijing also noted other similar cases by the Japanese, urging Japan's government to better educate its people on such laws.
+Mao offered no new information about the detainee but said the person's legal rights would be protected and that the detainee would have access to Japanese consular officials.

 More than a dozen Japanese citizens with business or other connections to China have been arrested in the past over allegations including spying.